Sample Copyright Notice

 Are Copyright Notices Legally Required?

-No, not anymore.
-Remember, copyright law protects you from the moment you create the work.
+No, they are not legally required, but they are highly recommended.
+Remember, copyright law automatically protects you from the moment you create the work.

 However, that doesn't mean you shouldn't bother with Copyright Notices.